 Working with a Translation Agency

-Many freelance translators choose to work with a translation agency.
+Many freelance translators choose to work with a translation agency as a translator side hustle.
 While this can be a great way to get started in the industry, it can also present some challenges.
 One of the biggest challenges is that agencies often have different standards and expectations than individual clients.

 As a result, it is important for a good translator to be aware of these differences and to adjust their translation work accordingly.
-Another challenge is that agencies often have a lot of clients and a lot of projects.
+Another challenge is that agencies often have a lot of clients and a lot of projects so you might be forced to work part-time when starting out.

 This can make it difficult to keep track of deadlines and to prioritize work.
 Finally, working with an agency can sometimes be less flexible than working directly with clients.
 This can make it difficult to take on other projects or to set your own schedule.